brianshih1/mini-container/mdbook/src/api.md

 ### **Dropping and Adding Linux Capabilities**

-Here is how you can drop all the Linux capabilities then adding the `NET_BIND_SERVICE` capability.
+Here is how you can drop all the Linux capabilities and add the `NET_BIND_SERVICE` capability.
 Note that for my toy implementation, I only support 3 capabilities (so far).
-It’s extremely trivial to add them but my goal isn’t to build a production level container so I stopped whenever I felt like I understand how they work.
+It’s extremely trivial to add them but my goal isn’t to build a production-level container so I stopped whenever I felt like I understood how they work.

 ```bash
 sudo target/debug/mini-container /bin/ash /home/brianshih/alpine